sherwin97/Hob-Pred-using-Transfer-Learning/README.md

     2. GNN from scratch models
     3. Transfer learning models

-3. trf_learning_models
-    1. Models that were pre-trained with solubility dataset

-4. config.py
+3. config.py
     1. hyperparameters and constant variables used in this project

-5. engine.py, model.py, utils.py
+4. engine.py, model.py, utils.py
     1. Contains GNN models and helper functions used in this project

 To replicate, please install the dependencies below and follow the instructions in the notebooks.